 Jim: --to follow me to that mountaintop?
 So, in that context, I mean, what began to change?
 What happened to you in the pulpit as you're preaching and you're sitting there telling people how to live a more full life in Christ and at home, you're dying?

-And that's what was happening with me and I gradually got to the point where I said, I can't do this any longer.
+LeRoy: I gradually got to the point where I said, I can't do this any longer.
 I can't stand before the people.
 I can no longer be a pastor, although that was my calling.
 I was committed to doing that.
-To be honest and to be a man of integrity, I can no longer do this, so I stepped aside from the pastorate—
+To be honest and to be a man of integrity, I can no longer do this, so I stepped aside.

 But there was a pastor friend that we respected that we did go and we first confided that we're struggling.
 We're having some problems.
 And he was very helpful, but we still were not able to fit the pieces together.
 And he did a great job, but he could not give us the help that we needed at that particular time.

-John: Well, you'll hear the rest of the Wagner's compelling story about a marriage that seemed to be at its end, but how God transformed and then redeemed it into a thriving relationship, next time.
-I do hope you'll join us then.
+John: Well, you're hear the rest of the Wagner's compelling story about their marriage that seemed to be at an end, but God wasn't done yet and He transformed and then redeemed that relationship to be a thriving witness and we'll be continuing this conversation tomorrow.

-Our program was provided by Focus on the Family and made possible by generous listeners like you.
-On behalf of Jim Daly and the entire team, I'm John Fuller, inviting you back tomorrow for more from LeRoy and Kimberly about having a healthier marriage in Christ.
+Our program today was provided by Focus on the Family and on behalf of Jim Daly and the entire team, thanks for listening.
+I'm John Fuller, inviting you back tomorrow, as we hear more from LeRoy and Kimberly about how God intervened in their marriage.

 Featured Broadcast Resource